-The B.A. in French Language and Literature
+The Major and Concentration in French Language and Literature

 The undergraduate major in French is intended to give students an in-depth familiarity with the language, culture, and literature of France and the French-speaking world.
 It provides an opportunity to continue the study of the literary and cultural issues first discussed in the two principal Core courses, Literature Humanities and Contemporary Civilization, with a greater attention to historical context and textual detail since most works are read and discussed in the original French.